Taiwan detects Chinese military activity near its territory - www.lokmattimes.com

 Taiwan detects Chinese military activity near its territory

-Taipei [Taiwan], April 27 : Taiwan's Ministry of National Defence (MND) has said that five sorties of People's Liberation ...
+Taipei [Taiwan], April 28 : Taiwan's Ministry of National Defence (MND) has said that 29 sorties of People's Liberation ...

-Taipei [Taiwan], April 27 : Taiwan's Ministry of National Defence (MND) has said that five sorties of People's Liberation Army (PLA) aircraft, 14 People's Liberation Army Navy (PLAN) vessels and one ship were detected operating near Taiwan until 6 am (local time) on Sunday.
+Taipei [Taiwan], April 28 : Taiwan's Ministry of National Defence (MND) has said that 29 sorties of People's Liberation Army (PLA) aircraft, 10 People's Liberation Army Navy (PLAN) vessels and four ship were detected operating near Taiwan until 6 am (local time) on Monday.

 This incident follows a recent pattern of escalated manoeuvres by China around Taiwan, sparking concerns over regional stability as Beijing continues to assert its claims over the island.
 Taiwan has been governed independently since 1949.
 However, China considers Taiwan part of its territory and insists on eventual reunification, by force if necessary.